 - Writing scripts to filter and parse sequencing data

-- Analyzing data, including genome assembly and differential gene expression
+- Exposure to topics including genome assembly and differential gene expression

 - Effectively communicating science, through writing, casual conversations, and more formal talks